San Miguel Quetzaltepec

 San Miguel Quetzaltepec is a town and municipality in Oaxaca in south-western Mexico.

 It is part of the Sierra Mixe district within the Sierra Norte de Oaxaca Region.

+Name

 The name "Quetzaltepec" means "hill of the quetzal", a tiny bird with a large red and green tail that is now rare in the area.

-Environment
+Geography

 The municipality covers an area of 199.03 km2 at an altitude of 1,200 meters above sea level.

 The average temperature is 20 °C. Rainfall is variable.

+Flora and fauna

 Trees include pitch pine, cedar and oaks.

 Fruits are mango, oranges, limes, lemons, pineapple, mamey, guava, bananas, sugar cane, custard apple, sapodilla plum, mountain grape, avocado, cuajinicuil, chayote and peaches.

 Wild animals include fox, wild cat, wild boar, armadillo, squirrel and deer.